giantswarm/docs/src/content/reference/cluster-definition/_index.md

 The [`gsctl create cluster`](../gsctl/create-cluster/) command can consume YAML files conforming to this specification to create new clusters.

 The YAML format corresponds directly with the Giant Swarm API v4 request body spec for [creating clusters](/api/#operation/addCluster).

-## General notes on YAML

-Chances are that you already work with YAML in various places.
-If not, here are some hints:

-- In YAML, whitespace is important.
-Indentation must be made using blanks (space), not tabs.

-- If in doubt, check your YAML in a linter.
-There are plenty online, e. g. [yamllint.com](http://www.yamllint.com/).

-- JSON is valid YAML.
-If you prefer JSON's notation, just use valid JSON.

-- You can add comments to YAML files by starting a line with the character `#`.

 ## Examples